How to build

 We didn't present.
 We worked alongside.

-School workshops, resident interviews on six estates, sessions with health, faith and youth leads.
+School workshops, resident interviews, sessions with health, faith and youth leads.
 Co-design wasn't a phase.
 It was the medium.
 If they didn't feel ownership of it, we changed it.

 "Don't make it look like a council leaflet.
 We can spot one a mile off."